World Forestry Center: Logging locomotive on display

 On display on the World Forestry Center's grounds is a steam locomotive nicknamed "Peggy" and a log on railroad disconnect trucks.
 This locomotive is a Class B-42 Shay locomotive used as a logging workhorse in the forests of the Pacific Northwest.
 Built in 1909 by Lima Locomotive Works in Lima, Ohio, she was shipped to a distributor in Seattle and was a few years later purchased by the Stimson Lumber Company as their locomotive No. 1.
 "Peggy" worked in the forests of Belfair, Washington, and then in Gaston, Oregon.
 The locomotive survived the fires of the Tillamook Burn and was retired from active service in 1950.
 "Peggy" was donated to the City of Portland in 1955 and was first displayed at the original Forestry Building, which was built in 1905 for the Lewis and Clark Centennial Exposition.
 She was damaged in the 1964 fire that destroyed that original Forestry Building and was then moved to "Oaks Pioneer Park" in southeast Portland for storage, the site of other locomotives owned by the City of Portland.
 The Pacific Northwest Chapter of the National Railway Historical Society rebuilt the cab and wood sills between 1969 and 1971, in preparation for the locomotive's 1972 relocation to the World Forestry Center in Washington Park.
 "Peggy" was placed under a roof there in 2003.

 Public access

-Parking at the World Forestry Center costs $2 per hour, to a maximum of $8 per day.
+Parking at the World Forestry Center costs $2.40 per hour, to a maximum of $9.60 per day.
 The Washington Park light rail station provides regional public transit access to the World Forestry Center.
-Additionally, TriMet bus route 63-Washington Park provides daily service to the World Forestry Center via Washington Park.